raccrompton/BookBuilder/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ### Acknowledgements

-Thanks to David Foster for Chess Trap Scorer, which was a big inspiration and starting point for this code.
+Thanks to creators like Ben Johnson, Daniel Lona, Nate Solon, and Marcus Buffett, for all their ideas and inspiration.
+Thanks also to David Foster for Chess Trap Scorer, which was not just part of the inspiration, but also all of the starting point code wise for this program.